 Daily precipitation from January 1st, 1983, through April 15, 2019, was analyzed to develop long-term precipitation data for input into the model to capture significant storm and drought events and to provide an accurate representation of actual inflows into the reservoir.
-This data was classified into hydrologic year types and mapped to the Sacramento basin's hydrologic index to estimate precipitation input for the rest of the simulation period (1921 - 1982).
-Annual precipitation ranged from 10.0 to 44.4 inches for the 1983 to 2018 period.
+This data was classified into hydrologic types and mapped to the Sacramento basin's hydrologic index to estimate precipitation input for the rest of the simulation period (1921 - 1982).